-The effects of onabotulinum toxin Type A are not permanent, typically lasting for 6-9 months, and the procedure can be repeated after it wears off.
+The effects of onabotulinum toxin Type A are not permanent, typically lasting for six to nine months, and the procedure can be repeated after it wears off.

-Are their risks or side-effects associated with onabotulinum toxin type A?
+Are there risks or side effects associated with onabotulinum toxin type A?

 Recurrent urinary tract infection and difficulty emptying your bladder are known, albeit temporary, risks of onabotulinum toxin Type A. You will receive an antibiotic at the time of your injection to reduce your risk of urinary tract infection.